0xAX/linux-insides/Misc/how_kernel_compiled.md

-Process of the Linux kernel building
+Process of the Linux Kernel building
 ================================================================================

 Introduction
 --------------------------------------------------------------------------------

-I won't tell you how to build and install a custom Linux kernel on your machine.
+I won't tell you how to build and install a custom Linux Kernel on your machine.
 If you need help with this, you can find many [resources](https://encrypted.google.com/search?q=building+linux+kernel#q=building+linux+kernel+from+source+code) that will help you do it.
-Instead, we will learn what occurs when you type `make` in the directory of the Linux kernel source code.
+Instead, we will learn what occurs when you execute `make` in the root directory of the Linux Kernel source code.

-When I started to study the source code of the Linux kernel, the [makefile](https://github.com/torvalds/linux/blob/master/Makefile) was the first file that I opened.
+When I started to study the source code of the Linux Kernel, the [makefile](https://github.com/torvalds/linux/blob/master/Makefile) was the first file that I opened.
 And it was scary :).
 The [makefile](https://en.wikipedia.org/wiki/Make_%28software%29) contained `1591` lines of code  when I wrote this and this was the [4.2.0-rc3](https://github.com/torvalds/linux/commit/52721d9d3334c1cb1f76219a161084094ec634dc) release.

-This makefile is the the top makefile in the Linux kernel source code and kernel build starts here.
-Yes, it is big, but moreover, if you've read the source code of the Linux kernel you can noted that all directories with a source code has an own makefile.
-Of course it is not real to describe how each source files compiled and linked.
+This makefile is the top makefile in the Linux Kernel source code and the Kernel building starts here.
+Yes, it is big, but moreover, if you've read the source code of the Linux Kernel you can find that all directories with source code have their own makefile.
+Of course it is not real to describe how each source files compile and linke.
 So, we will see compilation only for the standard case.
-You will not find here building of the kernel's documentation, cleaning of the kernel source code, [tags](https://en.wikipedia.org/wiki/Ctags) generation, [cross-compilation](https://en.wikipedia.org/wiki/Cross_compiler) related stuff and etc. We will start from the `make` execution with the standard kernel configuration file and will finish with the building of the [bzImage](https://en.wikipedia.org/wiki/Vmlinux#bzImage).
+You will not find here building of the kernel's documentation, cleaning of the Kernel source code, [tags](https://en.wikipedia.org/wiki/Ctags) generation, [cross-compilation](https://en.wikipedia.org/wiki/Cross_compiler) related stuff and etc. We will start from the `make` execution with the standard kernel configuration file and will finish with the building of the [bzImage](https://en.wikipedia.org/wiki/Vmlinux#bzImage).

 It would be good if you're already familiar with the [make](https://en.wikipedia.org/wiki/Make_%28software%29) util, but I will anyway try to describe all code that will be in this part.